 |Tuition and Fees||Average||Average||Average|

 Full-time undergraduate students at Aurora University paid $22,830 in fees and tuition in the 2016 - 2017 academic year, before modifications for financial aid. $22,580 was the price of tuition. $250 was the cost of fees.

 Unfortunately, this college doesn't provide any reductions to residents of the state.

-Tuition and fees take care of the costs of attendance for one year of school, but do not cover room and board, which is an added bill you will get when living on campus.
+The tuition and fee charges cited on this page don't include room and board, which can increase your expenses.
 Keep in mind a lot of students will get financial aid and scholarships that decrease their total cost.

 View the following table to find 2016 - 2017 school year costs.

 Go to the Part Time Tuition & Fees page for details.

 There continues to be a rise of 3.3% in Aurora University fees and tuition for out-of-state students in the past five years.
 Tuition increased by 3.3% and fees increased by 10.0%.
 This school year, undergrads can expect to pay $23,593 based on current estimates.

 Due to price growth, the total expense of a four-year Aurora degree would be $99,204, and the total cost of a two-year degree would be $47,973, which doesn't include added charges for books, transportation, and room and board.